Dungeon & raid healing strategies

 - For raids and parties, rejuv is a filler that you should spread on people who are lightly wounded.
 Apply rejuv on as many people as feasible who are taking damage.
 However, be cautious in your mana usage, as you don’t want to spam yourself OOM.

-- For 5-man parties, Healing Touch is a filler spell that will give you more direct healing – but you won’t often cast this in larger raiding situations.
+- For 5-man parties, Healing Touch is a filler spell that will give you more direct tank healing, although regrowth is often a better choice.
+In raids, you have to trust your other healers to

 - Use Tranquility as often as possible (3 min cooldown, or 2 with talents).
 You should try to time Tranquility with large burst damage phases, if possible.
 You may also be asked to coordinate your raid cooldown use with your raid for timing with various encounter designs.